lukasgabi/oci-k3s-cluster/README.md

 kubectl get nodes
 ```

-The infrastructure should be ready now.
+The infrastructure should be ready now, get kubeconfig and adjust URL to continue.

 ### Kubernetes